hyperledger/besu/KNOWN_ISSUES.md

 ## Fast sync when running Besu on cloud providers

 A known [RocksDB issue](https://github.com/facebook/rocksdb/issues/6435) causes fast sync to fail when running Besu on certain cloud providers.
-The following errors is displayed repeatedly:
+The following error is displayed repeatedly:

 ```
 ...